AndroDevcd/Sharp/doc/CHANGELIST.md

         * Huge ammount of compiler code generation bugs have been fixed
         * Several code optimizer bugs have been fixed in regards to if statements
         * Fixed bug related to the `lock` statement not properly releasing control
+        * Fixed massive bug with the code obfuscation system crashing the runtime system

     # QoL Improvements
         * Significantly improved Garbage collector ~2x gain in performance